bitseed-org/Namecoin-DNS-Server/setup.md

 start namecoind as daemon
 ./namecoind -daemon

-Allow about 24 hours to fully sync blockchain
+Allow about many hours or days to fully sync blockchain

 Check if blockchain is synced:
 ./namecoind getinfo